-Even if the Participating Security Partial Assignment is deemed to be an asset of a Plan, the Department of Labor's regulations may exempt from the prohibited transaction rules of ERISA certain transactions involving such asset.
-In addition, there are class exemptions, including the following, issued by the Department of Labor that could apply to the purchase and holding of Certificates.
+Even if the Participating Security Partial Assignment is deemed to be an asset of a Plan, there are class exemptions, including the following, issued by the Department of Labor that may apply to any prohibited transactions resulting therefrom or from the purchase and holding of Certificates.
 These exemptions are for transactions that meet the requirements of the exemption and that are effected by independent qualified professional asset managers or "in-house" asset managers and for certain transactions involving insurance company general and pooled separate accounts and bank collective investment funds (DOL Prohibited Transaction Exemptions 84-14, 96-23, 95-60, 90-1 and 91-38).
 There is also a statutory exemption that may be available under Section 408(b)(17) of ERISA and Section 4975(d)(20) of the Code to a party in interest that is a service provider to a Plan investing in the Certificates for adequate consideration, provided such service provider is not (i) the fiduciary with respect to the Plan's assets used to acquire the Certificates or an affiliate of such fiduciary or (ii) an affiliate of the employer sponsoring the Plan.
 Also, all state and local government employee benefit plans and certain church plans are exempt from ERISA and therefore are not subject to the plan asset regulations, irrespective of the treatment of the Certificates.